UMWEDU/umw-commencement-sync/_pages/faq.md

 <h3>Is there an event following the commencement ceremony?</h3>
 A <a href="https://umwcatering.catertrax.com/shopdisplayproducts.asp?categoryID=101&amp;cat=Order+Tickets+here+for%3A+%3Cbr%3EUndergraduate+Commencement%3Cbr%3ELuncheon+Picnic&amp;intOrderID=&amp;intCustomerID=">picnic lunch</a> is offered immediately following the ceremony.
 Tickets are required for this event.
 <h3>Am I required to attend the commencement ceremony?</h3>
-ALL candidates for undergraduate degrees are expected to attend the commencement ceremony including those who finished in Summer or Fall of 2015, but it is possible to graduate in absentia.
-Candidates who cannot attend must submit a written request no later than April 17, 2016, for permission to be excused to Rita Dunston, Registrar at rdunston@umw.edu.
+ALL candidates for undergraduate degrees are expected to attend the commencement ceremony including those who finished in Summer or Fall of 2016, but it is possible to graduate in absentia.
+Candidates who cannot attend must submit a written request no later than April 14, 2017, for permission to be excused to Rita Dunston, Registrar at rdunston@umw.edu.
 <h3>If I completed my degree requirements in summer or fall preceding the May commencement ceremony, am I still able to participate?</h3>
 Yes.
 As a student, if you have already received your diploma you are on the graduation list.
-Please contact the Office of the Registrar at (540)654-1063 if you have additional questions.
+Please contact the Office of the Registrar at (540) 654-1063 if you have additional questions.
 <h3>If my student completed his/her degree requirements in the Fall, is there a separate Commencement Ceremony?</h3>
 There is only one Commencement Ceremony each year in May.
 If a student completes all degree requirements in the Fall they are invited to participate the following May but are not required to, it is their personal choice.
 <h3>If I complete my degree requirements in the summer following the May commencement ceremony, am I still able to participate?</h3>
 As a special exception, if a student is one course from completing degree requirement and can complete the following summer, then may apply to participate in the commencement ceremony.
 <h3>If a graduating student or guest requires special accommodations, what should I do?</h3>
-Please notify the Office of University and Conferencing Events by <strong>April 14, 2016</strong> by submitting the <a href="http://www.umw.edu/commencement/contact-us/">Contact Us</a> form.
+Please notify the Office of University and Conferencing Events by <strong>April 21, 2017</strong> by submitting the <a href="http://www.umw.edu/commencement/contact-us/">Contact Us</a> form.
 All venues are wheelchair accessible.

-<strong> Note: As of 4/25/16 special accommodation seating is filled to capacity.</strong>
-<h3>Will professional photos be taken of graduating students?</h3>
+<strong> </strong><strong>Will professional photos be taken of graduating students?</strong>

 Yes, a photographer from GradImages® will be at the commencement ceremony to photograph each graduate.
 Graduates will receive a free passport-sized digital proof via email within 1 to 3 days and via postal mail within 5 to 7 days following the ceremony.
 After Commencement, orders may be <a href="http://www.gradimages.com">placed online</a> or by calling 1-800-261-2576.

 Since photographers will be available, family members and guests are encouraged to remain in their seats, relax, and enjoy the ceremony.